To get the most out of this article, we recommend you familiarize yourself with segments and milestones first.

 The 12 funnel stages and their milestone properties are as follows.
 For a list of milestone types in order, see here.

-- Prospect: user/student has a “Date of Inquiry” (or Prospect, in milestones) but has not yet started an application
+Prospect: user/student has a “Date of Inquiry” in milestones but has not yet started an application

 Now we’ll walk you through an example of how to use the funnel stage filter.
-First, select a funnel stage by clicking User who has and choosing Funnel Stage for Group.
-Then select Applicants Submitted for Property.
+First, select a funnel stage by clicking Add Filter and choosing Attributes for Type.
+Then select Applicants Submitted for Funnel Stage.

-Under Constraints, you can then select an Action Constraint such as “Application Term is Summer 2020.”
+Under Add Action Property, you can then select “Application Term is Summer 2020.”

-Next, you can add a Date Constraint like “Applications Submit Date From 10 to 0 days ago.”
+Next, you can add a Date Property like “Applications Submit Date From 10 to 0 days ago.”

-Click Done and you will see a list of all the people who have reached the Application Submitted milestone for the term Summer 2020 in the last 10 days.
+Click Submit and you will see a list of all the people who have reached the Application Submitted milestone for the term Summer 2020 in the last 10 days.